lbl-srg/obc/specification/source/codeGeneration.rst

 Moreover, they also need to provide an interface for the building operator that allows editing the control parameters and control sequences.

-Second, we note that the translation will for most, if not all, systems only be possible from CDL to a building automation system, but not vice versa.
+Second, we note that the translation will for most systems, if not all, only be possible from CDL to a building automation system, but not vice versa.
 This is due to specific constructs that may exist in building automation systems but not in CDL.
 For example, if Sedona (`https://www.sedona-alliance.org/ <https://www.sedona-alliance.org/>`_)